eloipereira/Scala-BigActors/README.md

 ## References ##

+E. Pereira.
+Mobile Reactive Systems over Bigraphical Machines - A Programming Model and its Implementation.
+PhD thesis, University of California at Berkeley, 2015.

+E. Pereira, C. Krainer, P. Marques Da Silva, C.M.
+Kirsch, and R. Sengupta.
+A runtime system for logical-space programming.
+In Proc.
+Workshop on the Swarm at the Edge of the Cloud (SWEC), April 2015.

+E. Pereira, P. Marques, C. Krainer, C. M. Kirsch, J. Morgado, and R. Sengupta.
+A Networked Robotic System and its Use in an Oil Spill Monitoring Exercise.
+In Swarm at the Edge of the Cloud Workshop (ESWeek'13), volume 2, pages 1-2, Montreal, QC, Canada, 2013.

-[1] - Pereira, E., Kirsch, C. M., Sengupta, R., de Sousa, J. B. (2013).
+E. Pereira, C. M. Kirsch, R. Sengupta, and J. B. de Sousa.
 Bigactors - A Model for Structure-aware Computation.
-In ACM/IEEE 4th International Conference on Cyber-Physical Systems (pp. 199–208).
-Philadelphia, PA, USA: ACM/IEEE.
+In ACM/IEEE 4th International Conference on Cyber-Physical Systems, pages 199-208, Philadelphia, PA, USA, 2013.
+ACM/IEEE.

+P. G. Raj and S. Kar, "Design and Development of a Distributed Mobile Sensing Based Crowd Evacuation System: A Big Actor Approach," Computer Software and Applications Conference (COMPSAC), 2015 IEEE 39th Annual, Taichung, 2015, pp. 355-360.

-[2] - Agha, G. (1986).
-Actors: a model of concurrent computation in distributed systems.
-Cambridge, MA, USA: MIT Press.
+G. Agha, Actors: a model of concurrent computation in distributed systems.
+Cambridge, MA, USA: MIT Press, 1986.

-[3] - Milner, R. (2009).
-The Space and Motion of Communicating Agents (pp. I–XXI, 1–191).
-Cambridge University Press.
+R. Milner, The Space and Motion of Communicating Agents.
+Cambridge University Press, 2009.